Call boy (娼年) is provocative and scandalous. It is also dreadfully bizarre.

 Yes, I didn’t watch it because of the nudity, or the explicit scenes, or because the trailer promoted it as “scandalous.”
 I was genuinely curious about the Japanese gigolo industry, thanks to write-ups like this.
 (I know the difference between a gigolo and a male host, BTW)

-I add, at this point, that most of those sequences are way too long.
+Hereby, I add that most of those sequences are way too long.
 In my case, a numbing effect kicked in.
-I fast-forwarded through most of these segments.
+I fast-forwarded through most of these salacious segments.

 Check out my other snappy movie reviews.